 Tips from a mom whose son has chosen to be a recruit in USMC Boot Camp to become a United States Marine

-One Baby That Became a United States Marine
+One Baby Who Became a United States Marine

 When Your Child Tells You He has Decided to Join the Military

-If you aren't already discussing the issue of serving the country, the first thing that happens when your child tells you he or she has decided to serve the country, your heart falls deep into the pit of your stomach, and you begin to think you are losing your hearing.
+The first thing that happens when your child tells you they have decided to serve the country is that your heart falls deep into the pit of your stomach, and you begin to think you are losing your hearing.
 This is probably a different kind of “feelings cocktail” than you have ever experienced before.
-This group of feelings is usually a mixture of fear, faith, pride, and shock.
+This group of feelings is a mixture of fear, faith, pride, and shock.

 You will ask many questions of your child and of the recruiter.
 You are not going to want to hear some of the answers that will be given to you.
-However, there are plenty of sources of help in understanding the process, support, and information.
 Chances are your child has already done plenty of research on the subject.
-Be sure to have a serious, open, and honest conversation with your child comparing all of his or her options.
+Be sure to have a serious, open, and honest conversation with your child comparing all of their options.

 Faith is going to be your most important means of survival.
 You will need faith in God, faith in the military, and faith in your child.
-It is also important that you understand it is impossible to be fully prepared for the life changing event, and it is recommended that you get through it in sections of time.
-Don’t worry about anything beyond the 3 months of boot camp.
-Focus on the day to day goals, and be strong for your child.
+It is impossible to be fully prepared for the life-changing event, and it is recommended that you get through it in sections of time.
+Don’t worry about anything beyond the three months of boot camp.
+Focus on the day-to-day goals, and be strong for your child.

-What to Expect When He or She Leaves With a Recruiter to Serve the Country
+What to Expect When They Leave With a Recruiter to Serve the Country

 When the dreaded day comes, and the recruiter leaves with your child, once again, your heart falls into the pit of your stomach.
-At this point either fear sets in, or you will just feel numb.
+At this point either fear sets in, or numbness.
 There may be some crying; well, there probably will be some crying.
-Once again, the mixture of feelings, if you are not numb, is tough to control.
+The mixture of feelings, if you are not numb, is tough to control.
 Fear, faith, and pride remain, and now add respect for your soon to be mature young man or woman for making a responsible decision.
 It’s always encouraged to feel, but use it to your advantage.
 Focus on the faith, pride, and respect.
-After all, there were many before your soon to be adult and there will be many after.
+After all, there were many before your soon-to-be-adult and there will be many after.

 After about two weeks you will find yourself looking for the mail carrier on a daily basis.
 The letters will eventually come, but it always feels like months in between.
 As Recruits, your family member will have almost no time to write letters, but they all make a huge effort to get some out.
 What’s really important is that you send letters.
 The Recruiter will have an address for you in a day or two if not before the day they depart.
 It can be hard to write a letter, and many people don’t know what to say.
 Letter writing seems to be a lost art these days.
 If you have difficulty, just talk to your family member as you did when they are home.
 Tell them about your day, ask them questions, any news regarding the family or pets, and always encourage them to be strong, pray, have faith, and know they are loved and supported from afar.